-Ptosis is, in reality, a natural process which happens to all women over time, unless they already have rather small breasts to start with.
+Ptosis is a natural process which happens to all women over time, unless they already have rather small breasts to start with.

 What Can Be Done?

 Human breasts, many people aren’t aware, contain no muscle.
 They are comprised mostly of connective tissue and ligaments, along with a good supply of fat cells.
 One of the worst things you can do is to lose too much weight too quickly!
 If fat disappears too soon from the breast, your skin and ligaments don’t always retract at the proper pace.
 This results in a somewhat deflated appearance.

 Skin loses elasticity as we age.
 So it’s especially important, if you are past 40 or 50, to lose weight slowly on the raw food diet.
 Preventing sagging and drooping is much easier than trying to reverse it once it’s happened.
 Two crucial pieces of advice: